 Yes, you can.
 Replacing the battery of this phone is a straightforward process.
 As long as you follow the instructions below, there is basically nothing that can go wrong.

 Generally most modern lithium-ion phone batteries last about 500 charging cycles.
 After that, the performance of the battery starts to degrade.
 This is a gradual process and typically happens after around two years of using the phone.

 You will be able to tell when it is time to replace the battery once you get significantly less SoT (screen-on-time) than you used to get when the phone was new.

 Can you replace the battery with one with a higher mAh?

 Not really.
 There are some unofficial batteries with 2450 mAh capacity (vs. the 2300 mAh that the stock battery has) available, but that will not make a big difference.

-An easier way to have more battery power available would be to carry a portable power bank.
-These are always useful to have on you, and can be used to charge all kinds of devices.
+An easier way to have more battery power available would be to carry a portable charger.
+These are always useful to have on you and can be used to charge all kinds of USB-powered devices.